Economic system

-An economic system, or economic order, is a system of production, resource allocation and distribution of goods and services within a society or a given geographic area.
+An economic system, or economic order, is a system of production, resource allocation and distribution of goods and services within an economy.
 It includes the combination of the various institutions, agencies, entities, decision-making processes, and patterns of consumption that comprise the economic structure of a given community.

 An economic system is a type of social system.
 The mode of production is a related concept.
 All economic systems must confront and solve the four fundamental economic problems: